wmhilton-stoplight/platform-docs/2.-workspaces/b.adding-projects.md

 ## Add CLI Projects

-If you use a version control system other than Git (Mercurial, SVN, SourceSafe, Bazaar), use the Stoplight CLI to add a a local project.
+If you use a version control system other than Git (Mercurial, SVN, SourceSafe, Bazaar), use the Stoplight CLI to add a local project.

  ![add-projects](../assets/images/add-cli-project.png)